clearlinux/dockerfiles/FaaS/OpenFaaS/template/node-clearlinux/README.md

     `echo "openblas" >> node-openfaas/bundles.txt`
     `echo "wget" >> node-openfaas/bundles.txt`

+2. Deploy function

-2.  `faas-cli up -f node-openfaas.yml`
+`faas-cli up -f node-openfaas.yml`

-    Then you can invoke your python function by OpenFaas UI or faas-cli.
+    Then you can invoke your node function by OpenFaas UI or faas-cli.